mishra-shriya/mishra-shriya-DataScience-GenAI-Submissions/README.md

 # Data Science & Generative AI Submissions

 This repository contains all assignment notebooks, exercises, data analysis, and code developed for the **Data Science & Generative AI** module.
-It serves as a comprehensive record of coursework and practical applications.

 ## Table of Contents